Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: 12
  - Seal Speed: 8

-Effects: You gain control of the target’s body (but not any allies, or clones, of which they control), using their attributes and abilities, but your skills.
-You may use any Jutsu you know, however elemental ninjutsu require the appropriate Aptitude to utilize (as you are using their abilities), and you use their Affinity instead of your own.
-While you are controlling their body, your IC advances like normal for anything you have them do, and theirs does not.
+Effects: If you hit, the target suffers a Stun 20, and you gain control of the target's body (but not any allies, or clones, of which they continue to control).
+Your own body is rendered comatose, prone (as per the E-Rank Taijutsu, Trip) and helpless, but you control your target's actions.

-While you maintain control of their body, your own is helpless: it appears to be asleep, and cannot be woken up by any means.
-You are aware of any injuries your body sustains, but not its surroundings or condition.

-When the body you’re possessing takes damage, your body takes the same amount of damage (after reductions they might have, but ignoring any of your own).
-You receive any Wounds they suffer (but not Wounds for your own Vitality or HP being depleted by this).
-When you return to your body, your Fatigue increases by as many levels as theirs did.

-Someone possessed by this technique can, as a Speed 12 action, attempt to eject your consciousness from their mind, rolling their Genjutsu Defense against your Genjutsu Offense+5+CHA/25.
-Whenever they are wounded or advance a Fatigue level, they are allowed a free roll to eject you, and can choose to spend a point of Willpower to gain a roll as a Speed 0 Interrupt at any point.
-They gain a bonus to their Genjutsu Defense roll equal to their current Fatigue level (Fatigue 3 = +3), replacing the normal penalty to Genjutsu Defenses from Fatigue, and for each roll they’ve made previously in the battle, they have a +1 bonus.
+You may decide what non-interrupt actions they perform and what words they speak.
+They are still the ones performing the action, and use their attributes, abilities, et cetera.
+You may have them perform any jutsu you know, even if they lack the requirements to perform it, however elemental ninjutsu require the appropriate Aptitude to utilize (as you are using their abilities), and you use their Affinity instead of your own.
+You may only take actions with a final Stamina and/or Chakra Exhaustion cost of 15 + (your Chakra Control Ranks)/5 or less, including all links and modifiers.
+If an action requires an item or other physical component (such as a weapon) then they must have that item, not you.
+If an action has a cost other than a Chakra Cost, Stamina Cost, or physical object, then you pay that cost, not the target (i.e. willpower cost, fatigue levels, AP).
+The target is otherwise still considered to be the one performing the action.

+When the victim's life is threatened, survival instinct kicks in to override the Yamanaka's control: Anytime someone you possess is attacked, the victim may decide their own interrupt response, although if they opt to not defend against an attack, you may declare a defense on their behalf.
+The victim can't be made to take actions that bring themselves physical harm, such as jumping off a cliff, drinking poison, attacking oneself, or activating any of the eight gates.
+Because their psyches are connected, this is based on the Yamanaka's knowledge as well as the victim's.
+You suffer any damage, wounds, and fatigue level advancements the target suffers while possessing them.

+While possessed, the victim is aware of what their body is doing and is effectively a powerless bystander.
+They may communicate with the Yamanaka and engage in a battle of wills.
+Once per hour out of combat, the victim may make a Genjutsu Defense roll against the Yamanaka's Genjutsu Offense.
+On a success, the Yamanaka is ejected from the body and wakes up in their own body 20 IC later (remaining helpless until that time).
+An additional test is made every time the Yamanaka would force them to physically harm an ally or loved one, when the target's body suffers a Wound, and when they advance a fatigue level.
+Finally, the victim may spend a point of Willpower as a Speed 0 interrupt to make another Genjutsu Defense roll that, even if it fails, still cancels the action it interrupted (no costs are paid, and their IC does not advance), and inflicts a Stun 10 on both themselves and the Yamanaka.

+You gain a +5 bonus to your Genjutsu Offense rolls to maintain control of the target, but every time someone makes a Genjutsu Roll to try and escape from Shintenshin, Shinranshin, or Shinten Bunshin, they gain a cumulative +1 to all future Genjutsu Defense rolls to break free from any of those jutsu.
+The bonus does not go away until they've gone 24 hours without making such a roll.

+This technique may never be performed by clones, nor may it be used to possess a clone: Successfully hitting a clone with this technique immediately destroys it.

 You do not need to meet the normal skill or rank requirements for this technique.
 This technique’s normal Accuracy penalty is instead a bonus to Accuracy if your target is Stunned, or unable to move (such as by a -10 Immobilization penalty, or Kagemane).
-If you miss with it, however, you receive a Stun 10, +1 per point you failed by, though you are not helpless; you’re still in control of your body, just disoriented.
+If you miss with it, however, you receive a Stun 20, though you are not helpless; you’re still in control of your body, just disoriented.

 #### --( Shinranshin no Jutsu - Mind Body Disturbance Technique )--
 A more powerful version of Shintenshin, this variant allows the Yamanaka to seize control of a victim’s body without abandoning their own.
 The control’s not complete, as a possessed person can still talk, shout a warning and so forth, but they can’t control their actions otherwise.